CopernicaMarketingSoftware/Documentation/Publisher/en/publisher-follow-up-manager.md

 ***Image:** database with multiple collections and their follow-ups.*

-The follow-up manager is located behind an additional tab at the database, form, document, or survey.
+The Follow-Up Manager is located behind an additional tab at the database, form, document, or survey.

 ![](../images/follow-up-tab.png)